data-and-design/data-and-design.github.io/classes/4871/final-project.md

 <h2 id="milestone-1">Milestone 1: Team composition</h2>

 Form teams and enter them into Canvas.
+Please talk to your classmates before the deadline to form teams—everyone on the team should be agreeing to be on a team together.
+Do not add yourself to an existing team without the consent of the other members first.

 Undergrads: Form teams of 4–5